 The day often “raps” up with the young people dropping their own rhymes – check out this track from City Fields:

 Mrs H Le Page from Outwood Academy City Fields: “It’s helps to share creativity and give students ideas about performing and technique.
 They were able to develop lyrics and then consider composition ideas for a track that were given a part of.
 It is brilliant for students to see actual musicians and members of the music industry and learn how people can get into different roles etc.It was inspiring for everyone and it was fun! “

 Ava (student): “The performance was amazing – Leon is a really good rapper.
 It was great to be able to experience a live performance, since I haven’t really been to one before :)We made our own version of “Tougher Than”, one of Leon’s raps.
 It was a lot of fun – I really enjoyed making up and recording my own lyrics!”

-Each student who takes part will achieve an Explore Level Arts Award (Entry Level 3) accredited by Long Division Festival and Trinity College London; and will be invited to attend a celebration graduation event.
+Each student who takes part will achieve an Explore Level Arts Award (Entry Level 3) accredited by Long Division Festival and Trinity College London.

 Suitable for KS3 – 5

 - Used directly to evidence BTEC Level 2 Tech Award Music Component 1: Exploring music products and styles

 - Used as part of teaching for all 3 GCSE Music Components, Understanding, Performing, and Composing music.

 - Used as supporting work for Btec Level 3 or A Level Music